Top Performing CF Tubes from the USA

 How to Cut Carbon Fiber Tubes?

-Carbon Fiber tubes require the right tools to cut well.
-This is why we offer cutting services for our customers since it can result in damage to the material and can be somewhat unsafe to handle.
+To cut them well Carbon Fiber tubes require the right tools.
 First it requires protection for your eyes and a mask to prevent inhaling the carbon dust.
 It is also recommended to have a vacuum system near the cutting area to reduce the dust in the air.
-A high speed cutting tool is best (such as a Dremel tool), using a metal cutting blade.
+A high speed cutting tool is best (such as a Dremel tool), use a metal cutting blade.
 Another useful tool can be a high RPM router with a narrow diamond cutting tip.
 In both cases it may be best to mount the tool on a jig and then rotate the tube through the blade.

 Carbon Fiber Tubes; Quadcopters, Hexacopters, Drones or what you dream up.